| Webalizer

 as 404-Not Found requests and requests for pages that

+are already in the browsers cache.
 Tip: By looking at the difference between

 hits and files, you can get a rough indication of repeat